oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/overview.md

 ### Overview

-Domain on persistent volume (Domain on PV) is one of the operator's [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) choices.
-Domain on PV requires that the domain home exists on a persistent volume.
+Domain on persistent volume (Domain on PV) is an operator [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}), which requires that the domain home exists on a persistent volume.
 The domain home can be created either manually or automatically by specifying the section, `domain.spec.configuration.initializeDomainOnPV`, in the domain resource YAML file.
 The initial domain topology and resources are described using [WebLogic Deploy Tooling (WDT) models](#weblogic-deploy-tooling-models).

 **NOTE**: The `initializeDomainOnPV` section provides a **one time only** domain home initialization.
 The operator creates the domain when the domain resource is first deployed.
 After the domain is created, this section is ignored.
-Subsequent domain life cycle updates must be controlled by the WebLogic Server Administration Console, WebLogic Scripting Tool (WLST), or other mechanisms.
+Subsequent domain life cycle updates must be controlled by the WebLogic Server Administration Console, the WebLogic Remote Console, WebLogic Scripting Tool (WLST), or other mechanisms.
 See the [High level use case](#high-level-use-case).

 The `initializeDomainOnPv` section: